Vogeltak/maxcrone.org/content/books/2023-08-20-tales-from-earthsea.md

 Wizards seem awfully inept at communication.
 Why are they making themselves into hermits?
-Or, why are Ursula's wizrds like this?
+Or, why are Ursula's wizards like this?
 There must be more lively wizards in operation as well.
 For now, this partly feels like a product of its time; the more formal air that authority was expected to present.